wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

    In the alert details, you can see the file deleted, the PCI DSS requirement met, the deletion time, and other details.

    You can track these activities from the PCI DSS module dashboard.
-The dashboard will show all activities that trigger a PCI DSS requirement including FIM changes.
+The dashboard shows all activities that trigger a PCI DSS requirement including FIM changes.